-Ms. Nutarak (interpretation): Thank you, Mr. Speaker, and thank you for extending question period. (interpretation ends) My questions are for the Minister of Community and Government Services.
+Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
+I also thank you for extending question period. (interpretation ends) Mr. Speaker, my questions are for the Minister of Community and Government Services.

 As the minister is aware, Pond Inlet is a decentralized community.
 The minister's department has a number of positions located in the community and I believe that it is very important that every effort be made to fill these positions with residents of the community.